 When it comes to finding smart ways to adapt to disruption, you can’t just think short-term—your solutions should be long-term additions to your retail toolbox that will help you keep bringing in customers even as their behavior continues to change.
 For many retailers, appointment shopping is a part of those plans.

-In this post, we’ll go over why appointment shopping is relevant to retailers, how to start offering appointment shopping in your store, as well as examples of retailers who have implemented appointment shopping.
+In this post, we’ll also go over why appointment shopping is relevant to retailers, how to start offering appointment shopping in your store, as well as examples of retailers who have implemented appointment shopping.

 Let’s dive in!

 Reinvent your business for short and long-term success

 While the retail sector reopens across North America, owners and operators face a whole new set of challenges.
 Download our free playbook and learn how to diversify sales and build a more resilient business post-pandemic.

 Appointment shopping means guests make an appointment online to shop in your store.
 They may shop alone or be accompanied by an employee; the appointment may be structured around a particular agenda, or it may be more freeform.

 The general idea is that, with appointment shopping, merchants have much better control over how many people are in their store at once, what they touch and what to clean after they’re done shopping.
 It also benefits the consumer, who receives one-on-one, personalized service from a dedicated sales associate.

 Appointment shopping is technically not a new concept—the idea of having a personal attendant accompany a guest has long appealed to certain shoppers.
 However, what was once the domain of high-end retail is becoming an option in stores of all price points thanks to health and safety concerns.